PyAr/PyZombis/271/_sources/lectures/TWP10/TWP10_3_en.rst.txt

 Check if a car is new or old:
-+ If the car is at least three years old, it&#39;s new, it is old otherwise.
++ If the car is at least three years old, it's new, it is old otherwise.

-.. codelens:: cl_l10_3b
+.. codelens:: cl_l10_3b_en

     anio_creacion = 10
     if anio_creacion <= 3: